tillitis/tillitis-key1/doc/threat_model/threat_model.md

   access, breaking of the case, and accessing the flash directly, which is currently out of scope.

-### Firmware memory
+### Firmware memory (`FW_RAM`)

+Threats:

-Threat: Leaking sensitive data.
-Execution.
+- Leaking sensitive data.
+- Execution.

 Mitigation:

+- The entire `FW_RAM` is cleared when the FPGA is powered up and the FPGA is configured.

+  XXX but it is not cleared by hardware after each reset?

+  TODO: Perhaps the firmware should clear the `FW_RAM` before doing a reset.

+- The firmware's stack in `FW_RAM` is cleared by firmware before jumping to an app.

 - Firmware memory is hardware protected by the current execution mode.
-  It is only available in firmware mode.
+  It is only available for reading and writing in firmware mode.

 - It is at all times protected by hardware against execution.

 ### RAM

+Threats:

+- Leaking sensitive data.
-Threat: Execution of writable areas.
-Reading out externally.
+- Execution of writable areas.

 Mitigation: